-With rare exceptions, white doctors and scientists are paid significantly more than women of all races and men of color, even after accounting for rank, specialty and degree, according to the first nationwide analysis of full-time academic medicine faculty salaries by gender, race and ethnicity.
+With rare exceptions, white doctors and scientists are paid significantly more than women of all races and men of color, even after accounting for rank, specialty and degree.
+This is according to the first nationwide analysis of full-time academic medicine faculty salaries by gender, race and ethnicity.
 The analysis, based on the AAMC Annual Teacher Salary Survey, also found that, while gender was the primary driver of wage inequalities, black, indigenous and black teachers of color (BIPOC) also experienced inequalities in compensation even in departments and specialties with more diverse teachers.
-While the report did not delve into the reasons behind wage disparities, Gottlieb says they stem from long-standing gender biases that are built into compensation models for people in medicine and science.
-For example, women, and in particular women in BIPOC, spend disproportionately more time in organizational service, such as serving on committees and working groups.
+Gottlieb suggests that these wage disparities stem from long-standing gender biases that are built into compensation models for people in medicine and science.
+For example, women, and in particular women in BIPOC, spend disproportionately more time in organizational service such as serving on committees and working groups.

 While this work is critical to institutions, it can take time away from activities that are more weighted in compensation models such as clinical work, granting grants or publishing research.
 The AAMC is constantly exploring ways to improve the residency application process by initiating its own research and supporting research led by others.
 HHS and DOJ issued guidance on non-discrimination in telehealth to ensure accessibility for people with disabilities and limited English proficiency.
 The GSA National Committee on Student Diversity Issues (COSDA) provides guidance on the diversity of medical students at the local, regional and national levels.
 The AAMC seeks to improve the integration of public health concepts into medical education and to improve and expand a diverse and culturally prepared workforce.

 Black doctorsmay choose not to pursue high-paying specialties because they are not attracted to them or because they want to start paying off their medical school debt more quickly or because of discrimination.